-For this purpose, the 'Commission for the Development of an Austrian Biographical Encyclopaedia’ was founded in the same year and an editorial team appointed.
-This commission was converted into the institute 'Austrian Biographical Encyclopaedia and Biographical Documentation’ at the Austrian Academy of Sciences on 1.1.1994.
-In 1.1.2013, the 'Austrian Biographical Encyclopaedia’ (ÖBL) was incorporated into the newly founded Institute of Modern and Contemporary History and on 1 January 2020 it became part of the Austrian Centre for Digital Humanities and Cultural Heritage.
+For this purpose, the 'Commission for the Development of an Austrian Biographical Encyclopaedia’ was founded in the same year and an editorial team was appointed.
+This commission was converted into the institute 'Austrian Biographical Encyclopaedia and Biographical Documentation’ at the Austrian Academy of Sciences on 1 January 1994.
+On 1 January 2013, the 'Austrian Biographical Encyclopaedia’ (ÖBL) was incorporated into the newly founded Institute of Modern and Contemporary History and on 1 January 2020 it became part of the Austrian Centre for Digital Humanities and Cultural Heritage.

 The Austrian Biographical Encyclopaedia is the only encyclopaedic work in Europe to record the life courses and career paths of prominent personalities in the entire territory of the former Austro-Hungarian Monarchy as well as in the First and Second Republics.
 In selecting the entries, we are committed to taking individuals into account who do not hold a prominent place in public consciousness.

-The printed edition currently comprises 68 instalments.
-The most recent was published in September 2017 and ranges from ‘Valentinotti Stefan’ to ‘Vogel von Frommanshausen Karl’.
-Over 18,500 biographies have been published to date, ranging from the letter ‘A’ to ‘Vog’.
-An overview of the volumes published until 2017, including single instalments, is available here.
-With the publishing of volumes 15 and 16 (and over 20,000 biographies), the print edition will be completed in the next few years.
+The printed edition currently comprises 73 instalments.
+The most recent was published in December 2022 and ranges from 'Zeman Antonín' to 'Zycha Marianne Emilie'.
+Almost 20.000 biographies have been published to date.
+An overview of the published volumes is available here.
+With the publishing of volume 16 the print edition is now complete.

 The construction of an online edition began in 2004.
-Since July 2009, this open access version has been accessible in the Internet.
+Since July 2009, this open access version has been accessible on the Internet.
 In addition to full text search, it also offers in-depth search options as well as supplementary image material and further links.
 The online edition of the ÖBL will be continued after the end of the print edition.